Tŵr Mawr Lighthouse: History

-A smaller, conical tower, with a domed top, can be found to the south-east, and may be an earlier structure.
+A smaller, conical tower, with a domed top, is located to the south-east, and may be an earlier structure.
 The walls are 6 ft 8 in in radius and 3 ft thick, with a door to the north-west, and show signs of cracking to the rubble-filled walls on the west.

-Neither tower is shown on the chart of Lewis Morris, dated 1800, but they both appear on the Ordnance Survey 1818-1823 2 inches/mile map.
+Neither tower is shown on the chart of Lewis Morris, dated 1801, but they both appear on the Ordnance Survey 1818-1823 2 inches/mile map.
 They both probably originated as unlit markers.
 The cottages nearby have been used as craft workshops, and the local community here once serviced pilot-boats and lifeboats.